espruino/BangleApps/apps/kitchen/README.md

 - Show step count in the middle of the doughnut gauge
 - The gauge show percentage of steps out of a goal of 10000 steps
 - When the battery is less than 25% the doughnut turns red
+- Use BTN1 to switch to the Trip Counter, use long press to reset Trip Counter
 - Use BTN3 to switch to the next app

 ## GPS
 ![](screenshot_gps.jpg)